Click on a link to move to the question on the page

 CHARACTERISTICS OF HONORS FACULTY

-It is generally recognized that best practices in Honors pedagogy requires special skills.
+It is generally recognized that the best practices in Honors pedagogy require special skills.
 The Honors Council has identified the following characteristics as those important for Honors instructors.

 - Demonstrated competency as an educator

 - A sincere interest in one's activities as an educator

 - Demonstrated competence in one's field of specialization